AngelReyes97/AWS-Solutions-Architect-Associate/Storage/EFS .md

   - Comes with an **additional cost**, similar to paying for guaranteed water flow.

 - 💡 EFS Throughput Modes let you **choose between automatic scaling** based on storage size or **paying for consistent high throughput**, just like choosing the slide type based on your needs and budget.

+# 🗂️ Amazon EFS Mount Overview

+## 🧩 Definition
+The **EFS mount** refers to the process of **connecting a Linux-based EC2 instance** to an **Amazon Elastic File System (EFS)** using a method called **mounting**.
+This involves **attaching a target** to the EFS file system on the instance to enable file-level access.

+---

+## ⚙️ Mounting Methods

+### 🟢 Standard Linux NFS Client
+- Uses the **Network File System (NFS)** protocol to connect to EFS.
+- Requires **manual configuration** of mount options.
+- Commonly used for **custom setups** or when advanced configuration control is needed.

+### 🔵 EFS Mount Helper
+- **Preferred method** for mounting EFS to EC2 instances.
+- Simplifies setup by using **predefined recommended mount options**.
+- Provides **built-in logging capabilities** for easier troubleshooting.
+- Can be configured to **automatically connect during system boot**.
+- Supports **editing the `/etc/fstab` file** to establish persistent mounts.

+---

+## 🧰 Prerequisites for EFS Mounting
+Before mounting an EFS file system, ensure the following requirements are met:

+- 🖥️ **EC2 instance** has the **EFS mount helper** installed.
+- 🌐 The instance is located within the **same VPC** as the EFS file system.
+- 🔒 **Security group** rules allow **NFS access (port 2049)** between the EC2 instance and the EFS mount target.

+---

+## ⚡ Key Takeaways
+- 🧩 Mounting connects an EC2 instance to EFS for shared file access.
+- ⚙️ The **EFS mount helper** is recommended for simplicity and reliability.
+- 🛠️ Ensure proper **VPC and security group configuration** to allow NFS communication.
+- 💡 The mount helper supports **automatic mounting during boot** via `/etc/fstab`.

+---

+## 🧠 Analogy: Hanging a Painting on a Wall
+Imagine you're trying to hang a painting on a wall.
+The painting is your **EFS file system**, and the wall is your **EC2 instance**.

+Now, you could try to hang the painting directly on the wall using nails and a hammer (which represents the **standard Linux NFS client**), but it requires you to know exactly where to place the nails, how many you need, and the best angle to hammer them in to securely hold the painting.

+The **EFS Mount Helper** is like having a specialized tool that not only helps you place the painting exactly where it needs to be on the wall but also automatically chooses the best nails and hammers them in at the perfect angle for you.
+This tool ensures that the painting (your EFS file system) is securely and correctly mounted on the wall (your EC2 instance) with minimal effort on your part.
+It simplifies the process, making it more efficient and reducing the chance of errors.

+---